abraxas86/mortts/README.md

 # MorTTS

 Ever play Unholy Trinity and wish you could have that "MORTIS" style TTS in your twitch chat?
 This is what you need!
-It takes Discordier's SamJs (Software Automatic Mouth), a JS port of the C64 voice synth and te same package used to generate the voies in the Unholy Trinity games - and Twurple for Twitch integration, and smashes them together.
-Data is sent via Socket-IO Socket Server, and rendered in an html page rendered via ejs template.
+It takes Discordier's SamJs (Software Automatic Mouth), a JS port of the C64 voice synth and the same package used to generate the voices in the Unholy Trinity games - and Twurple for Twitch integration, and smashes them together.
+Data is sent via Socket-IO Socket Server, and rendered in an html page rendered via ejs template through Express.

 ## Setup: